teresa-m/training-material/topics/fair/tutorials/inveniordm-integration/tutorial.md

 > <comment-title></comment-title>
-> If you want to integrate the "real" Zenodo instance, we recommend using the Zenodo integration instead of InvenioRDM.
+> We are using the Zenodo Sandbox for demonstration purposes.
+If you want to integrate the "real" Zenodo instance, we recommend using the Zenodo integration instead of InvenioRDM, already in the `+ Create` Galaxy integration step.
 This will improve the integration further by making it more prominent in some parts of the Galaxy interface.
 >
 {: .comment}